vwheeler63/MarkerStack/README.md

 And maybe in the middle of THAT edit, you realize something ELSE you need to change elsewhere in the document, and you want to do THAT before you forget it.

 The solution?
-Marker Stack.
+MarkerStack.

-Marker Stack gives you the ability to save "where you are" to go somewhere else in the document temporarily and then come back to where you were again.
+MarkerStack gives you the ability to save "where you are" to go somewhere else in the document temporarily and then come back to where you were again.
 And there is no limit as to how deeply nested your "tasks" get.
 One keystroke, and you're back to your previous Marker, without having to think about (or remember) what it was you were doing when you broke away to do something else.

-(The below description uses Marker Stack's default Key Bindings.
+(The below description uses MarkerStack's default Key Bindings.
 You can, of course, change these to your liking.)

-[F5] to push current caret position and viewport position onto a Marker Stack, which additionally places a Marker-Stack icon in one of the gutters on the left.
+[F5] to push current caret position and viewport position onto a Marker Stack, which additionally places a MarkerStack icon in one of the gutters on the left.

 You can then move your cursor elsewhere and later use [Shift+F5] to to back to the location and scroll state of an unlimited-size Marker Stack.
 Once the Marker